Frederic-soft/ESP32/microserver/README.md

 The ledserver module is an example of use of the two previous modules.
 Combined with the index.html file (which should be put in a 'www' directory at the root of the file system of the ESP32), it lets you switch on or off, and get the status of the builtin LED of the ESP32.

 <img width="518" src="websocketinterface.png"/>

+There is also an example of use of these modules to display the temperature, pressure and humidity read from a BME280 sensor in the [BME280 module](../BME280/server/)